 Even though fall months are swiftly approaching, you can still see the so-called “summer constellations” in the early and late evening.

 So, make a night of it and end the summer with a bang: get out the reclining lawn chairs, roast some smores (just make sure the fire doesn’t kill your night vision), and enjoy an evening under the stars.

 Learn About the Equinox

-The Earth’s axis is tilted generally the same direction space all the time (in respect to its path around the sun).
+The Earth’s axis is tilted generally in the same direction space all the time (with respect to its path around the sun).
 This means as the Earth zooms around the sun, sometimes your hemisphere is tilted toward the sun (summertime) and sometimes tilted away from the sun (wintertime).

 But in the Northern Hemisphere, around September 22 is the time of the fall equinox: the day of the year when neither the northern or southern hemisphere is tilted towards the sun.
 It’s the day in between, when the sun crosses the celestial equator, the imaginary line in the sky directly above the Earth’s equator.

 It’s also the day many believe we get an equal amount of daylight and nighttime—this isn’t entirely accurate, but it’s pretty close.

 Take some time to learn about the equinox by reading some great books with your kids or assigning some extra independent reading.
 Books like The Reasons for the Seasons (by Gail Gibbons), We Gather Together (by Wendy Pfeffer), and The Autumn Equinox (by Ellen Jackson) offer very clear explanations.